Every person taking part in club events is responsible for their own safety and for the safety of other participants.

 The club functions entirely on voluntary effort – no-one is paid for their work for the club.
 We encourage all members to support the club by helping to run it, which might be by organising an event; helping to run a group or helping the national committee.

 If you are not happy with the running of an event, you should take up the issues with the organiser at the time.
 If you subsequently have a complaint, it should be made to the coordinator of the group organising the event.
-If you are not happy with the resolution of the complaint, or do not wish to make it to the co-ordinator, you should make it to the Chairperson.
+If you are not happy with the resolution of the complaint, or do not wish to make it to the co-ordinator, you should make it to the GOC Chair.